Skip links

 Q2: How did you prepare for the CEH exam?

-Amit: I gave myself about 3 months to prepare.
-I used the official EC-Council courseware, which includes eBooks, videos, and iLabs for hands-on practice.
+AmitI'm sick myself about 3 months to prepare.
+I used the official EC-Cuncil raceware, which includes eBooks, videos, and iLabs for hands-on practice.
 I broke down my preparation into three phases:

 • Month 1: Focused on theory—modules like footprinting, scanning, enumeration, and malware.

 • Month 2: Dedicated entirely to labs.
 I practiced using tools like Metasploit, Nmap, Burp Suite, and Wireshark.
-I also built a home lab using Kali Linux and DVWA.
+I also build a home lab using Kali Linux and DVWA.

-• Month 3: Took mock tests, reviewed the MITRE ATT&CK framework, and brushed up on legal and ethical hacking practices.
+• Month 3: Look mock tests, reviewed the MITRE ATT&CK framework, and brushed up on legal and ethical hacking practices.

-One thing I’d emphasize is practice—you can’t just memorize tools.
+One thing I practice—you may just remember tools.
 You have to understand how they work and why you use them in certain scenarios.

-Q3: What was the most challenging part of the exam for you?
+Q3: What was the most chilling part of the exam for you?

-Q4: What resources would you recommend to someone preparing for CEH?
+Q4: What resources could you recommend to someone preparing for CEH?

 • Books: